DANSI/blynk-server-original/README.md

         user.profile.max.size=128

-+ In-memory storage limit for storing *read* values from hardware

-        user.in.memory.storage.limit=1000

 + Maximum allowed number of notification queue.
 Queue responsible for processing email, pushes, twits sending.
 Because of performance issue - those queue is processed in separate thread, this is required due to blocking nature of all above operations.
 Usually limit shouldn't be reached

         notifications.queue.limit=10000